Benoît Rousseau

-Benoît Rousseau (born 1967/1968) is a French financial analyst.
-He worked as financial director of Paris Saint-Germain F.C. from 1996 to 1998, and was then a financial advisor to Lille OSC, OGC Nice, AS Saint-Étienne, FC Nantes and RC Strasbourg Alsace.
-Formerly a president of Paris Saint-Germain, Rousseau is president of the Association Paris Saint-Germain as of April 2021.
+Benoît Rousseau (born 1967/1968) is a French accountant and business executive.
+He worked as financial director of football club Paris Saint-Germain F.C. from 1996 to 1998, and was then a financial advisor to Lille OSC, OGC Nice, AS Saint-Étienne, FC Nantes and RC Strasbourg Alsace.
+Formerly a president of Paris Saint-Germain, Rousseau is president of the Association Paris Saint-Germain since 2012.

-Paris Saint-Germain
+Career

 From 1996 to 1998, Rousseau worked as a financial director for Paris Saint-Germain.

 On 13 July 2011, he was named interim president of PSG by the new Qatar Sports Investments (QSi) ownership, succeeding Robin Leproux.
 An article in Le Parisien on 1 October said "His strength is being discreet.
 Most supporters have never seen his face or heard his voice.
 His three-month interim reign has included a historic transfer window, but no talk of him.
 In mid-October, he would abandon the hotseat with a sense of mission accomplished, because he is a man who "prefers to stay out of the spotlight".
 He was succeeded by QSi president Nasser Al-Khelaifi.

 In December 2012, Rousseau became president of the Association Paris Saint-Germain.